databl0g/Suong_Portfolio/README.md

 # [Project 1: Fitbit Data Usage Trends (R)](https://github.com/databl0g/A-fitness-tracker-analysis)
-(This is a case study for my Google Data Analytics Capstone "How can a wellness technology company play it smart?")
+### Project scenario
-* The goal of this analysis is to provide Bellabeat - a successful small high-tech manufacturer of health-focused products for women - an insight into how consumers are using a competitor's devices (i.e, Fitbit tracker).
+* The purpose of the analysis is to provide Bellabeat - a successful small high-tech manufacturer of health-focused products for women - an insight into how consumers are using a competitor's devices (i.e, Fitbit tracker).
 * Insights gained from the analysis would then be used to help inform Bellabeat's marketing strategy.
 ### Process